 Keep in mind that some work permits may be tied to a specific job, although this often applies only to visas that a company obtains for you.
 Again, know the rules before you apply.

 Some visas and work permits take a while to process.
-If you don't want to wait at home, you may have the option of obtaining a visitor visa and, after you've moved, applying for work from within your new country.
+For those who don't want to wait at home, there is the option of obtaining a visitor visa and, after moving, applying for work within the new country.
 Just be aware that some visas require the applicant to be in their home country during processing.

 How to Find a Job